 Business Owners – Cut Checks by 12/31

 If your company had a great year and the cash is available, use it to pay for expenses you would normally hold off on.
 This could mean paying state taxes early, paying invoices you usually wait until the end of the payment term, paying monthly expenses like health or general insurance, or buying new office equipment.
-By getting the checks cut by 12/31, you realize the expense in the current year and will decrease your tax bill.
+This might also mean investing in new office furniture such as chairs and desks, or more storage space for all of your paperwork and electronics.
+You can find a wide range of office furniture and equipment over on the office monster website.
+Above all, by getting the checks cut by 12/31, you realize the expense in the current year and will decrease your tax bill.

 Business Owners – Set Up a Retirement Plan